Can You Be Sued for Unmasking an Anonymous Blogger?

 The Skanks in NYC raises a lot of interesting issues.
 I’ll tackle a few in this post.

 1.Was Cohen’s lawsuit frivolous?
 Cohen might have a decent defamation lawsuit, but she subsequently dropped it when she found out Cohen’s identity.
 This behavior indicates she was using the lawsuit only to unmask the blogger.
+This is why it is very important to use something like WordPress Hosting – tough security to protect your privacy and keep your blog safe.
 I agree with CyberSLAPP that such a practice should be restricted.

 2. Did the court properly reveal Port’s identity?
 I believe that the court used too low a standard in revealing the blogger’s identity.
 The court ordered Google to reveal the anonymous blogger because “a strong showing that a cause of action exists.”
 This standard appears to be little more than requiring the plaintiff to survive a motion to dismiss.
 While I’m very sympathetic to people who have been injured through online defamation and invasions of privacy, I’m also wary of courts being too quick to reveal the identities of bloggers.
 I believe that in order to reveal a blogger’s identity, plaintiffs must meet the summary judgment standard, as set forth in Doe v.
 Cahill, 884 A.2d 451 (Del.
 2005) (I blogged about it here).